jennitirok/Google-Get-Ahead-EMEA/Week 6/README.md

 Please write functions to:

 1. Given the size and number of mines, construct the playing field.
-2. Implement the "OnClick()" function.
+2. Implement the ```OnClick()``` function.
-3. Implement the "Print(bool show_hidden)" function.
-The Print(false) function returns a string representation of the current playing field state.
+3. Implement the ```Print(bool show_hidden)``` function.
+The ```Print(false)``` function returns a string representation of the current playing field state.
 All cells that are still hidden should be represented by '-'.
 A mine should be represented by 'X'.
 All visible cells should be represented by their current number.
 When the parameter show_hidden is true, Print(true)should return a string representation of the playing field with all the cells visible.